mlalithadeveloper/alpha/README.md

-Three best Hill Stations to travel in India.
+#Three best Hill Stations to travel in India.

+##Ooty:

-**Ooty**: Ooty, the "Queen of Hill Stations," is a picturesque town nestled in the Nilgiri Hills of Tamil Nadu, known for its pleasant climate and scenic beauty.
+Ooty, the "Queen of Hill Stations," is a picturesque town nestled in the Nilgiri Hills of Tamil Nadu, known for its pleasant climate and scenic beauty.
 It is a popular tourist destination featuring sprawling tea gardens, serene lakes, and a historic mountain railway.